 No one wants to think about what could happen if something goes terribly wrong at a theme park.
-No one except security personnel, that is.
-Practicing different scenarios, perhaps like the one in the Ohio theme park example above, can be a great asset as operators train their personnel to react.
+No one except security teams, that is.
+Practicing different scenarios, perhaps like the one at the Ohio theme park example above, can be a great asset as operators train their personnel to react.
 Like with anything, the more you practice, the better and more comfortable you become with what it is you are practicing.
-That is true with security too.
-Keeping teams on alert by running scheduled, and impromptu, drills will give them the confidence they will need in order to respond effectively if a real situation arises.
+Keeping teams alert by running scheduled and impromptu drills will give them the confidence they will need to respond effectively if a real situation arises.

 Know Your Local Law Enforcement Teams

 Although amusement parks can appear as though they are a community all on their own, they are actually a part of a larger, local community.
 They operate in a town or city, and they hire local people.
 It is essential that operators get to know, and even support, their local law enforcement and emergency services leaders.
 In addition to brining revenue and tourists to their communities, amusement parks can create many stressful aspects to maintaining law and order for local police, especially during peak season when the number of incidents can rise with the influx of a large floating population.
 (Read more about the Pinkerton Crime Index and crime in floating populations.)

 Savvy park operators will take the time to coordinate with the local law officers who will most likely respond to emergency calls from the park, review their crisis management plans with them, and include them in practice drills.

 Amusement park operators cannot anticipate every situation that may lead to an incident, especially when considering the human uncertainty element.
 However, updating your crisis management plan, providing ongoing training for your staff, and conducting emergency drills can help to make sure this season is a safe, secure, and enjoyable season for your thrill-seeking park guests.

 And if you find you would like some assistance, contact us.
 At Pinkerton, we’re experts.
 We know security and how to help you mitigate your risk.